-As you make your preparations your laser vision correction procedure and life after glasses, you may be wondering what to do with your old prescription eye glasses, prescription sunglasses and contact lenses after LASIK.
+As you make your preparations for your laser vision correction procedure and life after glasses, you may be wondering what to do with your old prescription eyeglasses, prescription sunglasses, and contact lenses after LASIK.

 After LASIK, why not consider helping people get the vision they need to lead independent, sustaining lives?
-The gift of eye glasses or contacts can help students do better in school or adults return to the workforce.
-Here are four things you can immediate do:
+The gift of eyeglasses or contacts can help students do better in school or adults return to the workforce.
+Here are four things you can immediately do:

 Often, LASIK practices partner with regional and national organizations and hold their own drives to receive old glasses donations.
-Some practices lead mission groups to provide eye care and glasses to a targeted population.
+It is recommended to check with the LASIK surgeon you chose.
+Some practices even lead mission groups to provide eye care and glasses to a targeted population.

 National non-profits have vision care programs that sort, clean and process glasses by type and prescription lenses of all kinds – including sunglasses, which protect people from cataracts caused by sun damage.